On holomorphic mappings with relatively $p$-compact range: Introduction

 The aim of this note is to study a subclass of locally $p$-compact holomorphic mappings, namely, \textit{holomorphic mappings with relatively $p$-compact range}.
 Notice that every such mapping is locally $p$-compact but the converse is not true.
 For instance, if $\D$ denotes the open complex unit disc, the holomorphic mapping $f\colon\D\to c_0$ defined by $f(z)=\sum_{n=1}^\infty z^ne_n$, where $(e_n)$ is the canonical basis of $\ell_1$, is locally $1$-compact but it has not relatively compact range (see \cite[Example 3.2]{Muj-91}) and, consequently, neither relatively $p$-compact range for any $p\geq 1$.

-Our motivation to deal with this class of mappings also arises from the study (initiated by Mujica \cite{Muj-91} and completed in \cite{JimRuiSep-22}) on the Banach space $\H^\infty_{\K}(U,F)$ formed by all holomorphic mappings from $U$ to $F$ with relatively compact range, equipped with the supremum norm.
+Our motivation to deal with this class of mappings also arises from the study (initiated in \cite{Muj-91} and continued in \cite{CabJimRuiSep-22,JimRuiSep-22}) on the Banach space $\H^\infty_{\K}(U,F)$ formed by all holomorphic mappings from $U$ to $F$ with relatively compact range, equipped with the supremum norm.